Moravians

-Moravians (Moravané or colloquially Moraváci, outdated Moravci) are a West Slavic ethnographic group from the Moravia region of the Czech Republic, who speak the Moravian dialects of Czech or Common Czech or a mixed form of both.
+Moravians (Moravané or colloquially Moraváci, outdated Moravci) are a Czech ethnographic group from the Moravia region of the Czech Republic, who speak the Moravian dialects of Czech or Common Czech or a mixed form of both.
 Along with the Silesians of the Czech Republic, a part of the population to identify ethnically as Moravian has registered in Czech censuses since 1991.
 The figure has fluctuated and in the 2011 census, 6.01% of the Czech population declared Moravian as their ethnicity.
 Smaller pockets of people declaring Moravian ethnicity are also native to neighboring Slovakia.

 Etymology

 A certain ambiguity in Czech derives from the fact that it distinguishes between Čechy (Bohemia proper) and Česko (Czech Republic as a whole), but the corresponding adjective český and noun designating an inhabitant and/or a member of a nation Čech can be related to either of them.
 The adjective bohémský and the noun bohém ('Bohemian') carry only the meaning of a "socially unconventional person".